matteo14c/HaploCoV/README.md

 * pinpoint **regional variation** and flag genomic variant with **"high frequency"** locally or globally,
 * **extend an existing classification system** based on high frequency regional genomic variants and/or any list equivalent list provided by the user ,
 * derive **potentially epidemiologically relevant variants and/or novel lineages/sub-lineages of the virus**
 * and to **classify** one or more genomes according to the method described in *Chiara et al 2021* https://doi.org/10.1093/molbev/msab049 and/or any other classification system of your choice.

-## Important
-Please be aware that this readme will cover only the basic set-up and execution of HaploCoV.
-The full manual is available at [readthedocs](https://haplocov.readthedocs.io/en/latest/) (interactive verions) or MISSINGLINK (pdf).

 ## HaploCoV